 Generally, you’re ready to get back to your typical routine when you can eat and drink as usual, sleep through the night, and don’t need medicine for pain.

 Symptoms such as pain, snoring, and fever under 102 F are normal after surgery.
 But call your doctor if you notice these things:

 - You feel weak, dizzy, lightheaded, or have a headache.
 This could mean you haven’t had enough fluids.
-For your child: If’s he’s peeing only 2 to 3 times a day and crying without tears, that usually means he hasn’t had enough to drink.
+For your child: If they are peeing only 2 to 3 times a day and crying without tears, that usually means they haven’t had enough to drink.